durability-labs/archivist-docs/learn/quick-start.md

 ## Interact with Codex

-When your Codex node is up and running you can interact with it using [Codex Marketplace UI](https://marketplace.codex.storage) for files sharing.
+When your Codex node is up and running you can interact with it using [Codex App UI](https://app.codex.storage) for files sharing.

 Also, you can interact with Codex using [Codex API](/developers/api) and for a walk-through of the API, consider following the [Using Codex](/learn/using) guide.